dhh1128/sivanea.com/cordimancy/a-content-advisory.md

 <img class="alignnone size-full wp-image-7082" src="https://sivanea.com/wp-content/uploads/2015/12/cordimancy_facebook.jpg" alt="Cordimancy_Facebook" width="851" height="315" />

 Lives of people I love and respect (and my own life, too, to some degree) have been touched by some of the traumas that <em>Cordimancy</em> depicts.
 I know a (mercifully small) bit about how such things can haunt.
 This makes me alive to the possibility that the book could trigger or hurt a tender heart.
 I hope not; my aim was to leave you warm and encouraged.
 I have tried hard to be authentic and respectful without being graphic.
-Still, we all bring different experiences to a story, and certain combinations might be painful--so I thought I'd identify content that could challenge the comfort of readers.
+Still, we all bring different experiences to a story, and certain combinations might be painful &mdash; so I thought I'd identify content that could challenge the comfort of readers.

 <strong>Hard Topics</strong>